barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 2. <a name="footnote_2"></a>To be precise, PSD2 requires "dedicated channels" to be accessible by TPPs, without being more prescriptive.
 It was after the industry consultation phase that the EBA RTS steered towards the creation of APIs.
 3. <a name="footnote_3"></a>This would mean very expensive modifications to existing code, originally created for a different purpose (manual use by a single customer).
-This negative incentive was enough to force all European ASPSPs to take PSD2 API implementation seriously.
+This counter-incentive was enough to force the majority of European ASPSPs to take PSD2 API implementation seriously.
 4. <a name="footnote_4"></a>A small detail of passporting is that it is explicit per country, not EU-wide.
 So a Greek TPP may have a passport for Germany and France only, if that is what they applied for.
 In that case they would not be able